 Contact a Knowledgeable New York City 9/11 VCF Attorney

 If your loved one died as a result of their 9/11-related cancer, illness, or injury, you may be entitled to compensation from the VCF.
 The Dearie Law Firm, P.C. has helped the families of firefighters, police officers, EMTs, construction workers, office workers, residents, and those present at Ground Zero or in the NYC Exposure Zone recover the maximum compensation they deserve from the VCF for their losses for over a decade.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.